Inventory of the Howard Washington Odum Papers, 1908-1982

 1925

 Chief topics are evolution, atheism, and academic freedom at the University of North Carolina.
-There is little about the Scopes trial, although Odum attended it, but much about the autonomy and independence of the university, the North Carolina state legislature's proposed laws banning the teaching of evolution, and essays in the Journal of Social Forces criticized as atheist and blasphemous by pastors in North Carolina.
+There is a small amount of material about the Scopes trial, which Odum attended, but more about the autonomy and independence of the university, the North Carolina state legislature's proposed laws banning the teaching of evolution, and essays in the Journal of Social Forces criticized as atheist and blasphemous by pastors in North Carolina.
 Lesser topics include the Southern Women's Educational Alliance concerning Cordelia Cox's research at the University of North Carolina on the Four County Plan and rural vocational guidance.
 Major correspondents: Beardsley Ruml, Frank Hankins, Harry E. Barnes, H. W. Chase, Ora Latham Hatcher, Charles E. Merriam, Sydnor H. Walker, and assorted local clergy.

 Folder 56-82